-- i.
-The initial report shall be submitted 1 year from the time of 60% occupancy of Hunting Creek Terrace. - ii.
-The annual report shall identify, as of the end of the reporting period, the amount of occupied residential units. - i.
-The applicant shall participate and cooperate with other developments in the Hunting Creek area in a mutually agreed upon cooperative planning and implementation of transportation activities. - j.
-A ridesharing program shall be established that includes not only participation in the regional Metropolitan Washington Council of Governments Commuter Connections Program, but also site-specific matching efforts. - k.
-A Guaranteed Ride Home Program shall be established and promoted as part of the ridesharing and transit marketing efforts. - 1.
-Information about all transit, ridesharing, and other TMP elements shall be distributed and displayed to employers, and employees-including transit schedules, rideshare applications and information, incentive information, parking information, etc. This information shall be kept current.
-Displays of these brochures and applications shall be provided in a prominent location within each building and a web site with this information and appropriate links to transit providers will be provided and maintained. - m.
+- a.
+The initial report shall be submitted when 217 certificates of occupancy 1 year from the time of (60% of residential units) have been issued occupancy of for Hunting Creek Terrace. - b.
+The annual report shall identify, as of the end of the reporting period, the amount of occupied residential units. - a.
+A ridesharing program shall be established that includes not only participation in the regional Metropolitan Washington Council of Governments Commuter Connections Program, but also site specific matching efforts. - b.
+A Guaranteed Ride Home Program shall be established and promoted as part of the ridesharing and transit marketing efforts. - e.
+Information about all transit, ridesharing, and other TMP elements shall be distributed and displayed to employers, and employees including transit schedules, rideshare applications and information, incentive information, parking information, etc. This information shall be kept current.
+Displays of these brochures and applications shall be provided in a prominent location within each building and a web site with this information and appropriate links to transit providers will be provided and maintained. - d.
 A TMP coordinator with experience in this occupation shall be designated for the project upon application for the certificate of occupancy permit for the first building.
 The TMP coordinator shall have an on-site office, and the name, location and telephone number of the coordinator will be provided to the City at that time, and the City will be notified at the time of any changes.
-This person will be responsible for implementing and managing all aspects of the TMP and the parking management program for the project, and for providing reports to the Office of Transit and Programs in the Department of T&ES. - n.
-The applicant shall prepare, as part of its leasing/purchasing agreements, appropriate language to inform residents of the transit incentives plan, prior to any lease/purchase agreements; such language to be reviewed and approved by the City Attorney's office. - o.
-The TMP Coordinator shall organize activities to participate in Ozone Action Days and other regionally sponsored clean air, transit, and traffic mitigation promotions by advertising such promotions in a manner and at such locations within the building acceptable to the condominium association. - p.
-Modifications to approved Transportation Management Plan activities shall be permitted upon approval by the Director of T&ES and P&Z, provided that any changes are consistent with the goals of the TMP program.
+This person will be responsible for implementing and managing all aspects of the TMP and the parking management program for the project, and for providing reports to the Office of Transit and Programs in the Department of T&ES. - 64.
+CONDITION RENUMBERED BY STAFF: The applicant shall participate and cooperate with other developments in the Hunting Creek area in a mutually agreed upon cooperative planning and implementation of transportation activities. - 65.
+CONDITION RENUMBERED BY STAFF: The applicant shall prepare, as part of its leasing/purchasing agreements, appropriate language to inform residents of the transit incentives plan, prior to any lease/purchase agreements; such language to be reviewed and approved by the City Attorney's office. - 66.
+CONDITION RENUMBERED BY STAFF: The TMP Coordinator shall organize activities to participate in Ozone Action Days and other regionally sponsored clean air, transit, and traffic mitigation promotions by advertising such promotions in a manner and at such locations within the building acceptable to the condominium association. - 67.
+CONDITION RENUMBERED BY STAFF: Modifications to approved Transportation Management Plan activities shall be permitted upon approval by the Director of T&ES and P&Z, provided that any changes are consistent with the goals of the TMP program.

-q.
-The City of Alexandria, in conjunction with the TMP Association, will identify performance standards and objectives to measure the cost effectiveness and develop methodologies to monitor the performance of each element of the TMP.
+68. CONDITION RENUMBERED BY STAFF: The City of Alexandria, in conjunction with the TMP Association, will identify performance standards and objectives to measure the cost effectiveness and develop methodologies to monitor the performance of each element of the TMP.
 The performance of the development in meeting these objectives will be evaluated in the annual report prepared by the TMP Association, and will be used in developing the Annual Work Plan for the association.
 (T&ES, P&Z)